David Finlay (wrestler)

-Born in Germany to Irish parents, he is a fourth-generation professional wrestler; his father, Fit Finlay, trained him before he received additional training from Satoshi Kojima and the NJPW Dojo.
-He frequently partners with Juice Robinson as the team FinJuice; they are one-time IWGP Tag Team Champions.
-Finlay, along with Ricochet and Satoshi Kojima, is a former NEVER Openweight 6-Man Tag Team Champion.
+Born in Germany to Northern Irish parents, he is a fourth-generation professional wrestler; his father, Fit Finlay, trained him before he received additional training from Satoshi Kojima and the NJPW Dojo.
+He frequently partnered with Juice Robinson as the team FinJuice; they are one-time IWGP Tag Team Champions.
+Along with Ricochet and Satoshi Kojima, he is also a former NEVER Openweight 6-Man Tag Team Champion.

+Since joining and leading Bullet Club, Finlay has held the NEVER Openweight Championship once, and was the inaugural IWGP Global Heavyweight Champion.
+He would regain the title a second time, with that reign becoming the longest in the title's history.
+In 2025, he won the New Japan Cup.

 Early life

-David Finlay III was born on 16 May 1993 in Hanover, the son of Northern Irish parents Fit Finlay and Melanie Duffin.
+David Stephen Finlay was born on 16 May 1993 in Hanover, Germany to Northern Irish parents, professional wrestler David John Finlay, and Melanie Duffin.
 He has stated that he wanted to be a wrestler since he was young, being inspired by watching his father wrestle.
-Finlay grew up in a wrestling family and is a fourth-generation professional wrestler; his grandfather David "Dave" Finlay Sr., as well as both of his great-grandfathers William Finlay and John Liddell, were all professional wrestlers.
-His paternal aunt was a referee.

 Professional wrestling career

 Early career (2012–2015)

 On 22 December 2012, Finlay made his professional wrestling debut for German promotion European Wrestling Promotion (EWP).
 He defeated Big Daddy Walter by disqualification.
 Later that evening, he teamed up with his father for a tag team match against Robbie Brookside and Dan Collins, which they won; it was also his father's retirement match.
 In 2014, Finlay became the inaugural Power of Wrestling Junior Champion.
-He held the title for 314 days before vacating it on 20 August 2015, due to his signing with New Japan Pro-Wrestling.
+He held the title for 314 days before vacating it on 20 August 2015, due to his signing with New Japan Pro-Wrestling (NJPW).